Everything you need to know before visiting Shakespeare’s Globe as a family

 We have family-friendly facilities as well as tours, events, performances, workshops and festivals for all ages, that take place across the entire year.

 This page includes everything you need to know about visiting Shakespeare’s Globe as a family.
-If there anything you think we have missed or can improve on, please email us your feedback.
+If there is anything you think we have missed or can improve on, please email us your feedback.

 PRAMS, BUGGIES & STROLLERS

 Prams can access all public spaces of our building.
 Our main foyer and Box Office entrance at 21 New Globe Walk has step-free access (pictured) and there is lift access to all other floors.

 During performances, prams are not permitted in the auditorium.
 Worn baby slings and carriers are welcome.
 Prams are welcome on all tours but please note that in the Globe Theatre you will not be able to access upper levels.
 During performances and tours, we are happy to store prams and buggies out of the way, but please be aware that they will be unattended and left at your risk.

 For other events and workshops, specific guidance will be given.
 Often prams cannot be taken into spaces but we will find a safe space for them on these occasions.